FY18 Budget Development Process:

 Figure 4: The combined impact of increased enrollment and increased state aid to Yarmouth is that the local per pupil commitment to education has decreased significantly in recent years.
 In this figure, the local per pupil commitment is signified by the red markers.
 The blue markers correspond with the total money spent per pupil, as shown in Figure 2, above.
 The difference between the two in each year is the state aid.

-Figure 5: Fiscal Year 2014 is the last year for which the Department of Education has audited statistics.
+Figure 5: Fiscal Year 2016 is the last year for which the Department of Education has audited statistics.
 This table shows a comparison of total per pupil expenditures among nine of the higher performing districts of Cumberland and York Counties.
-The total expenditure for Yarmouth varies slightly from that shown in Figure 2 because Figure 2 shows the budgeted amount for the year, and Figure 5 shows the actual expended amount.
-As seen here, Yarmouth is now slightly above the average among these nine districts.
+As seen here, Yarmouth is now below the average among these nine districts.